How pharma became Switzerland’s Achilles heel in US trade talks

 Korn’s frustration is understandable.
 Even if tariffs are negotiated down, the watch industry could suffer.
 Swiss watches need to be 60% manufactured in the country in order to be labeled “Swiss made”, which makes it difficult to move production to avoid tariffs.

-Pharmaceuticals make up 50–60% of Swiss exports to the US and contribute significantly to the $40 billion (CHF49.6 billion) trade deficit cited by Trump.
+Pharmaceuticals, however, make up 50–60% of Swiss exports to the US and contribute significantly to the $40 billion (CHF49.6 billion) trade deficit cited by Trump.
 In a CNBC interviewExternal link, Trump rejected Swiss president Karin Keller-Sutter’s plea for a lower tariff, arguing the country makes “a fortune with pharmaceuticals”.

 Experts suggest the tariffs are meant to incite Switzerland to put pressure on the pharma industry to lower drug prices.
 The same day he announced the Swiss tariff rate, Trump sent letters to 17 major pharmaceutical companies – including Swiss giant Novartis and Roche’s US subsidiary Genentech – calling for immediate measures to lower drug prices in the US.

 “Trump uses tariffs as a sort of instrument for blackmailing you,” Cecilia Malmström, former European Commissioner for Trade during the first Trump administration and currently a senior fellow at the Washington-based Peterson Institute for International Economics, told Swissinfo.
 “It’s a way to punish a behavior he doesn’t like.”
 And in Switzerland’s case – it’s high drug prices.